Bioconductor/setup-starcluster-image/sge_bioc.md

 ## Using R

-Before starting R, create a file ~/.BatchJobs with these contents:
+Before loading the BiocParallel package, create a file ~/.BatchJobs with these contents:

 ```
 cluster.functions = makeClusterFunctionsSGE('simple.tmpl')